Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 --8<-- "tutorial/advanced_cosmotech_simulator/Solution.yaml:runTemplates"
 ```

-In this part we finally define our `Run Template` for the API, we have 3 main elements defined :
+In this part we finally define our `Run Template` for the API.
+We have three main elements to define:

-* `id`: the `id` of a run template is the name of a folder inside `code/run_templates` that will contain a `run.json` file
+* `id`: the `id` of a run template is the name of a folder inside `code/run_templates` that will contain a `run.json` file, along with one sub-folder for each step in the run template.
-* `parametersGroups` : that contains the group we defined in the previous part
+* `parameterGroups`: list of parameter groups available for the run template.
+Parameters declared in those groups can be changed by users in order to create new scenarios.
-* `csmSimulation`: where we choose which simulation will be set in the `CSM_SIMULATION_ID` environment variable
+* `csmSimulation`: the name of a simulation file (without the ```.sml.xml``` suffix), to be set in the `CSM_SIMULATION_ID` environment variable.
+This simulation will run as part of the run template execution.

 ### Define a `Workspace`

-An example of `Workspace.yaml` which is a file used by the Cosmo Tech API for our current solution would be :
+An example of `Workspace.yaml` which is a file used by the Cosmo Tech API for our current solution would be:

 ```yaml title="Workspace.yaml"
 --8<-- "tutorial/advanced_cosmotech_simulator/Workspace.yaml"
 ```

-Full Open API description of a `Workspace` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/workspace/src/main/openapi/workspace.yaml)
+Full Open API description of a `Workspace` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/workspace/src/main/openapi/workspace.yaml).
 ??? info "Open API description of a Workspace (`components.schemas`)"
     ```yaml linenums="1"
     --8<-- "https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/workspace/src/main/openapi/workspace.yaml:692:854"
     ```

-!!! warning "After creation of a `Worskpace` in the API you will need to create some resources for it in your platform if you want to run simulations using the API"
+!!! warning "After creating a `Workspace` resource using the API you will need to create additional resources for it in your platform if you want to run scenarios."

-Once your `Workspace` is created you will have a workspace ID of the form `w-xxxxxxxx` it will allow you to connect to your workspace.
+Once your `Workspace` is created you will get a workspace identifier of the form `w-xxxxxxxx`.
+It will allow you to connect to your workspace and reference it in other resources.

 We have 3 required parts in a `Workspace`:

-* `key`: a unique identifier for your workspace which will be used during the resources creation
+* `key`: a unique identifier for your workspace which will be used during resource creation.
-* `name`: the name of your `Workspace`
+* `name`: the name of your `Workspace`.
-* `solution.solutionId`: the solution id (`sol-xxxxxxxx`) from the solution you want to use in the workspace
+* `solution.solutionId`: the solution identifier (`sol-xxxxxxxx`) for the solution you want to use in your workspace.

 ### Define a `Dataset`

-An example of `Dataset.yaml` which is a file used by the Cosmo Tech API for our current solution would be :
+An example of `Dataset.yaml` which is a file used by the Cosmo Tech API for our current solution would be:

 ```yaml title="Dataset.yaml"
 --8<-- "tutorial/advanced_cosmotech_simulator/Dataset.yaml"
 ```

-Full Open API description of a `Dataset` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/dataset/src/main/openapi/dataset.yaml)
+Full Open API description of a `Dataset` is available [here](https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/dataset/src/main/openapi/dataset.yaml).
 ??? info "Open API description of a Dataset (`components.schemas`)"
     ```yaml linenums="1"
     --8<-- "https://raw.githubusercontent.com/Cosmo-Tech/cosmotech-api/main/dataset/src/main/openapi/dataset.yaml:1191:1560"
     ```

+A `Dataset` is defined by a name, a type of data source (property `sourceType`) and a twin
+graph identifier (property `twingraphId`).
-After creation your `Dataset` will have an ID of the form `d-xxxxxxxx` which will be used to link it to your scenarios
+After creating your `Dataset` you will get an identifier of the form `d-xxxxxxxx` which will be used to reference it to your scenarios.

-The creation of a `Dataset` is a bit complex to explain in a single post due to the different types of datasets that are made available.

-But the main part would be that depending on the type of `Dataset` you want to create you should fill information about a `Connector` which is defined at the platform level.

-The `Connector` information should allow you to get access to your `Dataset` information

 ### Define a `Scenario`